jjrasche/extended-cognition/CORE.md

 ## 🎭 Core Innovation: Making AI Cognition Transparent

-**Traditional AI**: Black box that produces responses **Extended Cognition**: Glass box where you see every step of AI thought
+**Traditional AI**: Black box that produces responses **Extended Cognition**: Glass box where you see every step of AI cognition

 The architecture separates **reactive commands** (fast path) from **cognitive thoughts** (understanding path):
 - Commands execute in ~110ms without waiting for understanding